hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-testing-opsramp-apis-with-pytest-fixtures.md

 ```

 ## Define Fixture

-We can define fixtures just by decorating a simple python function with [@pytest.fixture](https://docs.pytest.org/en/6.2.x/reference.html#pytest.fixture) for example
+You can define fixtures just by decorating a simple Python function with [@pytest.fixture](https://docs.pytest.org/en/6.2.x/reference.html#pytest.fixture) for example

-Python Decorators is a very powerful and convenient way to alter behviour of functions, For more details refer
+Python Decorators is a very powerful and convenient way to alter the behavior of functions, For more details refer
 [Python Decorators](https://www.geeksforgeeks.org/decorators-in-python)

 ```python